quixel200/quixel200.github.io/content/notes/intro_to_cybersecurity/integrated_security.md

 - Read the server code, it doesn't change much from 1-5 and it will help you a lot.
 (When I say read I mean understand each and every line)

-- SC3 is probably the hardest spike, the rest should be easier.(Hint: It's a padding oracle attack)
+- SC3 is probably the hardest spike, the rest should be easier.(Hint: you need to find a way to decrypt the chat, remember what you learnt in the cryptography module against ECB encryption)